-The Community Outreach Specialist is responsible for building relationships with the Lesbian, Gay, Bisexual, Transgender, and Queer or Questioning (LGBTQ), community to promote and expand the Alzheimer's Association program and services and increase engagement in the full mission.
-An ideal candidate will have a broad established network in the LGBTQ community to build and expand our presence and engagement in San Francisco and San Mateo Counties, while mobilizing volunteers.
-The Community Outreach Specialist will help position the Alzheimer's Association widely to increase community awareness about Alzheimer's disease and related dementias, engage those disproportionately affected, and promote the Alzheimer's Association as the place to turn for all matters relating to Alzheimer's disease and related disorders.
+The Community Outreach Specialist is responsible for building relationships with the Latino community to promote and expand the Alzheimer's Association program and services and increase engagement in the full mission.
+An ideal candidate will have a broad established network in the Latino community to build and expand our presence and engagement while mobilizing volunteers.
+The Community Outreach Specialist will help position the Alzheimer's Association widely to increase community awareness about Alzheimer's disease and related dementias and engage those disproportionately affected and promote the Alzheimer's Association as the place to turn for all matters relating to Alzheimer's disease and related disorders.

 ESSENTIAL JOB FUNCTIONS

-Implement strategies that build community awareness of the Alzheimer's Association's services and resources in the LGBTQ community.
-Expand the utilization of programs and services in the chapter and partner with colleagues to expand overall reach in the LGBTQ Community.
+- Implement strategies that build community awareness of the Alzheimer's Association's services and resources in the Latino community.
+Expand the utilization of programs and services in the chapter and partner with colleagues to expand overall reach in the Latino Community.

-Recruit and train volunteers to serve as community connectors and educators.
-Conduct annual performance evaluations (Mission Conversations).
+- Recruit and train volunteers to serve as community connectors and educators.

-Develop, lead, and mobilize the LGBTQ Alzheimer's Association Advisory Council to elevate the Alzheimer's Association's presence and reach in the LGBTQ Community chapter wise.
+- Develop, lead, and mobilize the Latino Advisory Council to elevate the Alzheimer's Association's presence and reach in the Latino Community chapter wise.

-Schedule, plan, market, and oversee the delivery of core services and community forums to reach and serve the LGBTQ community.
+- Schedule, plan, market, and oversee the delivery of core services and community forums to reach and serve the Latino community

-Develop and expand LGBTQ national and chapter-wide partnerships to meet Key Performance Indicators for our Diversity, Equity, and Inclusion priorities (KPI-3).
+- Develop and expand Latino national and chapter-wide partnerships to meet Key Performance Indicators for our Diversity, Equity and Inclusion priorities (KPI-3).

-Serve as a media spokesperson for the Association.
-Collaborate with the communications department in marketing strategies to engage the LGBTQ Community on all communication channels.
-Foster full mission community engagement, including advocacy and signature events and represent the Alzheimer’s Association at community events, networking events and engagement opportunities, including those in rural counties.
+- Serve as a media spokesperson for the Association.
+Collaborate with the communications department in marketing strategies to engage Latinos on all communication channels.
+Foster full mission community engagement, including advocacy and signature events

-Lead grant-funded outreach efforts, ensure grant deliverables are met, and track and report statistics for grant requirements.
+- Lead grant funded outreach efforts.
+Track and report statistics for grant requirements.